LuminousRage/bevyjam6/README.md

 ### Bevy CLI
 I recommend installing [bevy_cli](https://github.com/TheBevyFlock/bevy_cli), some of the scripts look pretty handy.
+Louis will probably make a VSCode Task Runner thing so he has buttons to click eventually.

 Building & running for the web:
 ```